decentralized-identity/sidetree/docs/Q-and-A.md

 5. {TBW}
 _(@henkvancann)_

+## In what can we find the efficiency booster that Sidetree promises to be?
+Sidetree nodes that participate in writing operations into the overlay network do so by **anchoring** Content-Addressable Storage (`CAS`) (e.g. IPFS) references to **aggregated** bundles of operations in an underlying ledger.

 ## What would you see as the main drawback of Sidetree?
 {TBW}

 ## How can it be one solution, fit for more DIDs?
 {TBW}

 ## Where you would need something quite different than Sidetree?
 {TBW}